How we work

 a first call.

-Area 1 — AI-Augmented Dev-Ops
+AI-Augmented Dev-Ops

-What it is.
-Fitting AI tooling into the
+Fitting AI tooling into the development pipeline so it actually

-generation against existing codebases, assisted refactoring on
+reduces effort.
+Test generation against existing codebases,

-long-lived modules, automated review for the categories of
+assisted refactoring on long-lived modules, automated review

-issues that suit model review (typing, common bug patterns,
+for the categories of issues that suit model review (typing,

-are repeatable.
+where the patterns are repeatable.

 Teams usually call us in here for one of two reasons.
 Either a